Nickardson/gltfjsx/readme.md

   --precision, -p     Number of fractional digits (default: 3) --draco, -d         Draco binary path
-  --root, -r          Sets directory from which .gltf file is served --instance, -i      Instance re-occuring geometry --instanceall, -I   Instance every geometry (for cheaper re-use) --exportdefault, -E Use default export
+  --root, -r          Sets directory from which .gltf file is served --viteimport        Use a Vite-like ?url import from the given folder --instance, -i      Instance re-occuring geometry --instanceall, -I   Instance every geometry (for cheaper re-use) --exportdefault, -E Use default export